All Episodes

 But I mean, that would certainly do the trick, and it wouldn't take very long.

-Well, I mean, the theory is that we've got built-in mechanisms to control populations of the Mother Nature variation, some of which are diseased, maybe the system internal ones.
+Well, I mean, the theory is that we've got built-in mechanisms to control population, the Mother Nature variations, some of which are diseased, maybe the internal ones.

 Maybe the ultraviolet.